jaydee-io/bits/README.md

 `insert()` and `extract()` methods could be used to respectively insert and extract bits.

-These classes also provides method :
+These classes also provides methods :
 - `nbBitsStreamed()` to get the number of bits currently streamed (excluding initial offset)
 - `skip(size_t nbBits)` to skip a specified number of bits
 - `reset()` to reset the stream at the begining. _This reset the stream position to initial offset (`0` if not specified)._